 Figure 1 ISO IEC Contact and Contactless Standards

 The important thing to take away from this is that the way that you communicate with such smart cards from an application is through a common interface at the very top level of this diagram called ISO 7816-4.
 If you drop below this layer things begin to become technology specific.

+You may have noticed the “Type A” and “Type B” notation in the ISO 14443 section of the diagram.
+Type A and B refer to two slightly different types of card.
+The differences reside in parts 2 and 3 and concern issues such as modulation methods, coding schemes (part 2) and protocol initialisation procedures (part 3).
+See http://en.wikipedia.org/wiki/ISO/IEC_14443#cite_note-14443-4-3.

-The messages that are defined by this standard and are passed between an application and a smart card are called APDUs (Application Protocol Data Units.
-If you’re familiar with communication protocol Standards then you ought to begin to see a parallel here.
+The messages that are defined by this standard and are passed between an application and a smart card are called APDUs (Application Protocol Data Units).
+If you’re familiar with communication protocol standards then you ought to begin to see a parallel here.
 In fact they use the same terminology of the ISO 7-layer model.

 The next important point to be aware of is that you can interact with smart cards can at a number of different levels within this model.
 We’ve already seen how to interact with a smart tag at the NDEF level where we deal with messages that contain various structures of text and URIs to convey information when the tag is read.
+With NDEF, we’re effectively working at the ISO 7816-4 layer but the BlackBerry APIs make it unnecessary for us to have to work directly with the APDUs themselves, which makes life easier for the NDEF developer.

 It’s possible to interact with smart cards at a number of levels but in this article we’re going to concentrate on interacting as an ISO 14443-4 target.
 This is effectively the “next layer down” as shown in Figure 2.